Which should we use: Traditional or Simplified Chinese?

 What we should really be asking

-Chinese characters have evolved, quite slowly, over several thousand years.
-However, in the 1950s the Chinese government decided to simplify a couple of thousand of the most commonly used characters.
-Specifically, they reduced the number of strokes needed to write them.
+In 1947 the Chinese government decided to simplify a couple of thousand of the most commonly used characters.
+Primarily, they reduced the number of strokes needed to write them.
 The goal was to improve literacy by making reading and writing more accessible to a largely illiterate population.

 So if the language is the same — does it matter?
 Can we just produce one Chinese translation and then write it out in two versions: one in traditional script and one in simplified?
-In principle yes, but in practice “Simplified Chinese” implies Chinese as used in the PRC and “Traditional Chinese” implies “Chinese as used in Taiwan”.
-And these are not quite the same, just as British and American English are somewhat different.
-So we mostly end up with two separate translations, one for Taiwan in Traditional script and one for China in Simplified script (see Language Localisation)
+In principle yes, but in practice “Simplified Chinese” implies Chinese as used in the PRC and “Traditional Chinese” implies “Chinese as used in Taiwan or Hong Kong”.
+And these are not quite the same; just as British and US English are somewhat different.
+So we mostly end up with two separate translations, one for Taiwan in Traditional script and one for China in Simplified script (see Language Localisation).